jprichardson/string.js/README.md

 ### - pad(len, [char])

-Pads the string in the center with specified character
+Pads the string in the center with specified character. `char` may be a string or a number, defaults is `' '`.

 Example: